A 12-Month Home Improvement Checklist

 March: organize the basement

-Whether you need to clean out the basement or finish it, take advantage of the wet weather to improve the basement living space.
+Whether you need to clean or finish the basement with basement flooring, take advantage of the wet weather to improve the basement living space.

-- Protect your basement from wet weather.
-Add a dehumidifier and caulk the cracks
+- Protect your basement from wet weather by adding a dehumidifier and caulk the cracks

 - Get the extra space you need by adding a family room, bar or more storage space to your basement